pulibrary/bibdata/architecture_decisions/0001-document-architecture-decisions.md

 ## Context
 We need to record the architectural decisions made on this project.
 ## Decision
-We need to record the architectural decisions made on this project to orient new developers.
+We will need to record the architectural decisions made on this project to orient new developers.
 ## Consequences
 Any Pull Request that modifies the index structure should be accompanied by an ADR.